 - A legal expert will work with automotive engineers and other experts to determine if the airbag indeed should have deployed in your accident.

 - In some cases, it might not be needed to show the specific reason the airbag failed to deploy in an accident.
 If the engineer can testify that the airbag should have deployed based upon the accident and speed, the legal case will be much stronger.

 Most modern vehicles are equipped with a ‘black box’ that can be helpful in providing the crash data that is needed to prove if the airbag should have deployed.
 For example, the ‘black box’ will typically indicate how fast the car was going, whether the brakes were applied, and whether you had your seatbelts fastened.
 A skilled legal team can use the data from the black box to possibly build a case that the airbag should have deployed and did not.
 (See seatbelt lawsuits).

 If you choose to file a defective airbag lawsuit regarding your airbag not deploying, you have to show with the help of an attorney that the way that the vehicle and/or airbag was made was dangerous in an unreasonable way.
 An airbag that did not deploy when it should can constitute ‘unreasonably dangerous,’ if enough evidence is presented that shows the device should have deployed but did not.

 Common Airbag Injuries

-If your airbag does not deploy when it is designed to, you could suffer whiplash, skull fractures, fractured ribs, brain bleeding, internal organ damage and spinal cord injuries.
+If your airbag does not deploy when it is designed to, you could suffer any one of these major injuries including whiplash, skull fractures, fractured ribs, brain bleeding, internal organ damage and spinal cord injuries.
 If you can prove in a civil lawsuit that the airbag should have deployed and did not, you may be entitled to receive compensation for your medical bills, pain and suffering, lost wages, and mental anguish.